 You only have 15 days from the date of arrest to seek an administrative hearing relating to the suspension of your driver’s license.
 Missing that 15 day deadline by one day results in the denial of your administrative hearing request.
 For a first time offense, this means a mandatory 90 day suspension of your driver’s license, even if your criminal case is still pending, or if you are ultimately acquitted, or the criminal case is dismissed.

 Because the administrative case requires a hearing if you contest the case, it allows your attorney a chance to box the police officer in regarding their testimony so that they cannot change it should the criminal case go to trial.
 Why is this a big deal?
 Simply put most officers do not spend enough time preparing for the administrative hearing as they would a criminal trial.
 This can provide a distinct advantage come the criminal case because the officer may be forced to explain why his testimony is different now when compared with the administrative hearing, which is also under oath.
-Such discrepancies can provide significant advantages in the criminal case.
+Such discrepancies can provide significant advantages in the criminal case and a skilled criminal defense lawyer can help.